Welcome to the new generation of hospice education and connection with and for hospice and healing professionals!

-Here at Wings of Change, we are quite familiar with the jobs that you do . . . because we, too, have walked in your shoes– as hospice professionals, as therapists, and as writers.
-Your clients and patients continue to have needs, you continue to want to meet them well, and we all continue to meet the demands of our industry on a daily basis.
+Here at Wings of Change, we are quite familiar with the jobs that you do . . . because we, too, have walked in your shoes–as hospice professionals, as therapists, and as writers.
+Your clients and patients continue to have needs, you continue to want to meet them well, and we all continue to meet the daily demands of our industry.
 Working in helping and healing fields can leave us wonderfully energized or it can leave us feeling stressed, deflated, and pressured for time and ideas.

 Many years ago, I taught a class on writing a personal mission statement to hospice professionals.
 We brainstormed about values and concepts and behaviors, and how we could work them into a statement that encompassed them all.
 We hung our mission statements proudly in our cubicles as a reminder of how we could “walk the talk.”

 Fast-forward several months–while the mission statement was helpful, I felt the pulls of something close to guilt when I would look at the mission statement, which held these (what sometimes felt like) lofty goals, and there were days at work when I felt like a failure for not living my mission well.
 I had high expectations of myself, and when I couldn’t meet them every day, looking at that personal mission statement brought up this feeling of personal failure.
 I love human behavior, so I started to examine why.
 Hospice is full of sensitive people–and for the most part, this serves the agency well, because sensitive people at the bedside help the agency mission – they treat patients and families with kindness, they are empathetic, and they anticipate and meet the needs of our hospice clientele.